 When a de minimis fishery is triggered, it is accompanied with the need to specify a de minimis TAC.
 Given the expectation that recovery will continue during a de minimis fishery (i.e., the de minimis TAC is not set too high), each of the four rebuilding strategies was also specified under the assumption of TAC = 0.
 Setting a TAC=0 was used as a reference, which allowed rebuilding times in the absence of fishing to be calculated.
 In the absence of fishing, median recovery times to open fishery status ranged between 28 and 59 years depending on rebuilding strategy reference points, operating model, and fishing zone (Table 3.8).
 Reference rebuilding times are compared to those for each combination of rebuilding management strategy and de minimis TAC (Tables 3.9 through 3.12).
-As a general pattern, a de minimis TAC of 5,000 had an unremarkable effect on Mendocino zone recovery.
+Given the specification of the operating models, a de minimis TAC of 5,000 had an unremarkable effect on Mendocino zone recovery.
 An effect is observed, relative to corresponding reference strategy, at levels of 20,000 to 40,000 red abalone.
 Whereas, for the smaller fishing zone of Sonoma, a de minimis TAC of 5,000 has a minor effect on recovery time, while de minimis TACs notably begin to affect recovery time at levels greater than 10,000 red abalone.
 To further highlight the extent to which rebuilding times to open status were affected by choice of de minimis TAC, a set of histograms were constructed for rebuilding strategies A & C, which allowed for more intuitive visual inspection of recovery delays (shifting of the distributions to the right) that occurs under alternative de minimis TACs (Figs. 3.6 through 3.9).
+Results of de minimis TAC evaluation should be considered cautiously, as the performance of these quantities depends on total abundance specified in the operating model; total abundance is likely to be a highly uncertain component of this data-limited MSE (see Sensitivity Analysis and Discussion).